UBC-MDS/hypeR/README.md

   * Returns:
     * `t`: the t-statistic as a number

-# Installation and Execution
+# Installation / Uninstallation and Execution

 To install this package, run the following command in the console for RStudio:

-`devtools::install_github("hypeR")`
+`devtools::install_github("UBC-MDS/hypeR")`

+To perform a clean removal of the packages, run

+`remove.packages('hypeR')`

+# Running Tests
-To run the tests for this package, run the following command in the Rstudio console:
+To run the tests for this package, download and change directory to the repository.

-`run devtools::test()`
+Then, in _rstudio_ console:

+1. Load the package functions into the environment using `devtools::load_all()`
+2. Run the tests using: `devtools::test()`

 # Current Environment